comworkio/comwork-cloud-wiki/tutorials/daas.md

 _DaaS_ for _Deployment as a service_ is a compromise between the _IaaS_ and the _PaaS_.
 You have the ability:
 * to provision ready-to-use managed services from a modern web-console (_PaaS_)
 * to update your deployments scripts and templates in a gitops way (_IaaS_)
-* to orchestrate those deployments through an API and CLI alongside other common cloud components such as registries, object storages... (_IaaS_)
+* to orchestrate those deployments through an API and CLI alongside other common cloud components such as OCI registries, object storages... (_IaaS_)

 [^1]: _Infrastructure as a service_
 [^2]: _Platform as a service_